WD-Scott/MonteCarlo-Simulator/README.md

 - the die number
 - a column for the face rolled

-The wide form of the dataframe will be a single column index with:
+The wide form of the dataframe will be a single-column index with:
 - the roll number
 - each die number as a column
 ###### Parameters: